- What Does it Mean to Have a Lethargic Dog?

 - My Healthy Dogs are Lethargic; When to Be Concerned?

-4. Why Is My Dog So Tired?
-What Causes Lethargy In Dogs
+- Why Is My Dog So Tired?
+Causes of Lethargy In Dogs & Other Symptoms

 The definition of lethargic can vary although it mainly means being very sluggish, inactive, and drowsy.
-Lethargic dogs that fall into this definition should be taken to their vet immediately.
+Lethargic dogs that fall into this definition should be taken to their veterinarian immediately.

 How Long Do Dogs Typically Sleep?

 The average time that adult dogs sleep per day is 12 to 14 hours.
 So, there’s nothing to be worried about if your dog sleeps this long.
 However, if they sleep for excessive hours over a longer course of time and have some of the symptoms mentioned below it could be a serious problem.